-Sometimes, a bonus will be set out in a worker's contract.
-Sometimes it will be up to you as the employer if a bonus is paid (this is often referred to as a 'discretionary bonus').

-Many schemes are a mixture of both types, so that a worker has the right to be considered for a bonus, but you have the final say as to whether to pay out.
+Sometimes, a bonus will be set out in your contract.
+Sometimes it will be up to your employer if a bonus is paid (this is often referred to as a 'discretionary bonus').
+Many schemes are a mixture of both types, so that you have the right to be considered for a bonus, but your employer has the final say as to whether to pay out.

-You must avoid unlawful discrimination in awarding bonus payments.
-This includes all the different types of unlawful discrimination.
+Your employer must avoid unlawful discrimination in awarding bonus payments.
+This includes all the different types of unlawful discrimination listed earlier in this guide.

-This might mean, for example, making reasonable adjustments for a worker who is a disabled person.
+This might mean, for example, making reasonable adjustments for you if you are a disabled person.

-For example: A worker in sales takes every Thursday afternoon as unpaid leave for a disability- related reason.
+Example - A worker in sales takes every Thursday afternoon as unpaid leave for a disability- related reason.
 As a reasonable adjustment, their employer reduces their sales target to reflect their absence.
 Their team's target is also reduced by a proportionate amount.

-You can read more about making reasonable adjustments to remove barriers for disabled people in Chapter 3.
+You can read more about reasonable adjustments to remove barriers for disabled people in Chapter 3.

-Always remember that specific rules apply where pay or benefits are part of the worker's contract of employment and women and men are being paid differently.
-If, for example, the jobs for which you are providing a bonus are mainly done by women or mainly done by men, or bonuses are set in a way that means generally people of one sex end up significantly better off than the other, you should also read the information at page 24: 'Making sure you are giving women and men equal pay and benefits'.
+Always remember that specific rules apply where pay or benefits are part of your contract of employment and women and men are being paid differently.
+If, for example, the jobs for which your employer provides a bonus are mainly done by women or mainly done by men, or bonuses are set in a way that means generally people of one sex end up significantly better off than the other, you should also read the information at page 21: 'When your employer decides about pay and benefits for women and men'.